iteratec/kotlin-training-basic/README.md

-# Playground for Kotlin training
+# Kotlin basic training

-This is the Iteratec Kotlin Workshop.
+Welcome to Kotlin basic training!

+The training is intended for developers familiar with Java.
+In Kotlin, we start from scratch and explain every basic Kotlin feature.
+However, we do not outline most of the things that work exactly as in Java.
+For example, we do not explain what object-oriented programming is, when introducing classes in Kotlin.

-## Prerequisites and Preparation
+## Preparation
 In order to execute the exercises you need Java 11 or newer.
-For one minor exercise you might need Node JS.

-The workshop is intended for developers familiar with Java.
-In Kotlin, we start from 0.

-However we do not outline most of things that work exactly as in Java.
-For example, we do not explain what object-oriented programming is, when introducing classes in Kotlin.

 We recommend to use IntelliJ out of inconvenience.
-Import the project into IntelliJ either as a Maven project or Gradle project (you can also trigger this manually by Right-Clicking on pom.xml or build.gradle.kts and choosing to import as Maven or Gradle project).
+Import the project into IntelliJ preferably as Gradle project (Maven is supported as fallback solution).

-First build everything running ./gradlew build or ./mvnw verify (IntelliJ might do this automatically).
-There might be some failing tests.
-As long as not all tests are failing, everything is ok.

-## How to use this training

-Navigate to the exercises module.
-We have distributed the content into smaller topics.
-Normally each topic has one Kotlin demo file where new concepts will be explained by the tutor.
-Each topic has an exercise file (name contains "Tasks") containing the exercises, which are implemented as unit tests.

-Some exercise tests are already green.
-This means you have to verify your solution by yourself.
-Check your solution by examining the log output and potentially adding further log lines.
-You can also compare your code with the solution folder.

-Most topics contain also a theory file.
-These contain explanations in different wording.
-Using them is optional.
-The demo files together with the explanations from the tutor should normally be sufficient.

-Exercises can be done out of order.
-However some are based on previous knowledge.
-Consult the exercise header to find out about the prerequisites.
+To check, that everything is up and running, open the file `T01Functions.kt` and run the main function inside it.

+## Project structure
+We'll work with the `exercises` module most of the time.
+It contains a single test package `de.iteratec.kotlin.basic`, where you will find all resources and exercises.
+For every topic discussed in the training, you will find the following files:
+* `T01Topic.kt` - template used by trainers during the live-coding demo
+* `T01Topic.md` - short reference explaining the given topic in a nutshell
+* `T01TopicTasks.md` - tasks for the trainees.
+Every task is a simple unit test, that you will have to fix.

+Sample solutions for all the tasks are provided in the package `de.iteratec.kotlin.basic.solutions`.

-Have fun :)
+Have fun 😺

-## Further reading and exercising
+## Further reading
 Check out the excellent official documentation [Kotlin website](https://kotlinlang.org) as well as the main interactive tutorial [Kotlin Koans](https://kotlinlang.org/docs/tutorials/koans.html).